...

 Under the Texas Family Code, child support is structured to meet the child’s financial needs irrespective of the custodial arrangements.
 The payment calculations are primarily based on the non-custodial parent’s income, capped at $9,200 per month of net resources.
 According to standard guidelines, a parent is typically required to contribute 20% of their net monthly income for one child, with increments for additional children (Tex.
 Fam.
 Code Ann. § 154.125).

-These funds are pivotal in covering essential needs such as food, shelter, and clothing, alongside additional expenses like healthcare and education, ensuring the child’s well-being is maintained across all fronts.
-The Texas Child Support Division rigorously enforces these financial obligations to ensure that non-custodial parents meet their child support duties effectively.
+These funds play a crucial role in covering essential needs such as food, shelter, and clothing, as well as additional expenses like healthcare and education, ensuring the child’s overall well-being.
+The Texas Child Support Division enforces these financial obligations rigorously, making sure non-custodial parents fulfill their child support responsibilities effectively.

 The Ultimate Guide to Child Support in Texas What Every Parent Needs to Know – Video